mushipeas/putio_autodelete/README.md

 ### Automation:

-It is recommended that you set up a `config.ini` file and use `putio_autodelete.py -c config.ini` to run the script in any automation, especially if directory exclusions are important to you.
+It is recommended that you set up a `config.ini` file and use `putio_autodelete -c config.ini` to run the script in any automation, especially if directory exclusions are important to you.
 Directory exclusions cannot be set up without the config file.